 You are able to serve WebP versions of the images on your WordPress website using a plugin such as ShortPixel Image Optimizer, which comes with two delivery methods:

 Without altering the page code (via .htaccess)

-This delivery option will insert a new block of code into the .htaccess file, which will make sure that your browser supports WebP images.
-Also, if you have both JPG/PNG/GIF and WebP versions of an image, then the server serves the WebP instead.
-This has the benefit of serving directly WebP images files without altering any of the page code.
+This delivery method will add a new code block to the .htaccess file, which will ensure that the browser supports WebP images.
+If both the JPG/PNG/GIF and WebP versions of an image are available, the server will deliver the WebP version.
+This approach has the advantage of serving WebP image files directly without making any changes to the page code.

 Altering the page code